quentinpradere/State-of-GTM-Report-Generator/README.md

 # Yext State of GTM App

-This Streamlit app is a powerful tool for cleaning, enhancing, and reporting data that you've downloaded from Salesforce.
+This Streamlit app is a tool for cleaning, enhancing, and reporting data that you've downloaded from Salesforce.
 The app is designed to be user-friendly and simple to use.

 ## How to Use the App